Beer in Romania

-This article is about the main brands of beer produced and served in Romania, also revolving around the history of this beverage on the territory of the Romanian lands, since at least the times of the Romanian Old Kingdom (specifically during the late modern period) to contemporary times.
-The hereby article also focuses on the local breweries and craft beers.
+Several brands of beer are produced and served in Romania, including beer from local breweries and craft beers.
+The history of this beverage includes the territory of the Romanian lands, since at least the times of the Romanian Old Kingdom (specifically during the late modern period) to contemporary times.

 Overview

 A national association of beer with mititei came into existence during the 1877 Independence War of Romania and after that it saw a spread of beer pubs throughout the Romanian Kingdom.
 The beer pubs (berării) became a place of social and business meetings for the Romanian urban middle-class.
 Currently, Romanians are amongst the heaviest beer drinkers in the world, with an annual consumption of over 100 L per capita in 2007.

 Romanian law considers beer and wine to be foodstuffs and therefore they are not subject to the usual tariffs and restrictions imposed upon alcoholic beverages.
 The word "beer" in Romanian (bere) is derived from German Bier (itself an early loan from Latin biber), but there is also an obsolete regional word "olovină", of Nordic origin (ole; øl) and related to ale.